Skip to main content

 • “These details really sell the atmosphere of the game.”

-The game offers high replayability through the unlocking of new subclasses and character classes, enhancing player engagement.
-However, while it aims to blend the replay value of FTL with XCOM's tactical combat, it ultimately falls short in depth, despite improving the overall gameplay experience with quality of life features.
+The game offers high replayability through the unlocking of new submarines and character classes, enhancing player engagement.
+However, while it aims to blend the replay value of FTL with XCOM's tactical combat, it ultimately falls short in delivering the depth expected from such a combination.
+Despite improvements in gameplay mechanics, some players feel it lacks the necessary complexity to keep them coming back.

 • “It preserves a lot of the tactical combat you find in old X-COM while removing many of the timmy-trap mechanics and adding quality of life features that make for a much more playable experience.”

-Reviews indicate a mixed experience with character development; while some players note a lack of meaningful growth, others appreciate the variety of choices, skills, weapons, and upgrades available for character progression.
+Reviews indicate a mixed perception of character development, with some players noting a lack of meaningful growth, while others appreciate the variety of choices, skills, weapons, and upgrades available.
+Overall, the experience seems to vary significantly among players, with some feeling satisfied and others disappointed.

 • “There are character development choices, skills, weapons, and upgrades aplenty.”